 Help prevent cardiovascular disease

 With low calories, the starch in potatoes is not easily converted into cholesterol or fat.
-In addition, the resistant starch in potatoes also plays a role in cleaning up and preventing the synthesis and utilization of cholesterol, which helps prevent cardiovascular diseases.
+In addition, the resistant starch also plays a role in cleaning up and preventing the synthesis and utilization of cholesterol, which helps prevent cardiovascular diseases.

 Help lower blood pressure